wduquette/pen/devnotes/To Do List.md

     - [ ] Review and cleanup `MonthSpread`.
     - [ ] Add `hasPriorEra()` to `Calendar`, etc.
         - Prep for `EraCalendar`
-    - [ ] Provide a `FundamentalCalendar` tied to the modern calendar leap year and week.
+    - [ ] Provide a `TrivialCalendar` tied to the modern calendar leap year and week.
-    - [ ] Provide a `SimpleCalendar` tied to the modern "AD/BC" calendar.
+    - [ ] Provide a `BasicCalendar` tied to the modern "AD/BC" calendar.
     - [ ] Add the DateFormatter
 - Diagrams
     - [[Time Line Diagrams]]